Quantum Dueling: an Efficient Solution for Combinatorial Optimization

 \begin{definition} ${\sim}$ is an equivalence relation on $S$ such that for all $x,y \in S$, $x{\sim} y$ if and only if either of the following conditions is true: \begin{enumerate} \item $f(x) = f(y) = 1 \wedge v(x) = v(y)$; \item $f(x) = f(y) = 0 \wedge \neg \exists\; z \in S \; f(z) = 1 \wedge \min\left\{v(x),v(y)\right\} \leqslant v(z) < \max\left\{v(x),v(y)\right\}$. \end{enumerate} \end{definition}

 We verify that ${\sim}$ is an equivalence relation in Appendix~\ref{app:cluster}.
-Intuitively, ${\sim}$ produces equivalence classes containing either all solutions with the same $v$ value or all non-solutions between two adjacent solutions when all elements are sorted by $v$ value.
+Intuitively, ${\sim}$ produces equivalence classes containing either all solutions with the same $v$ value or all non-solutions between two adjacent solutions when all elements are sorted by $v$ value, which we term ``clusters''.
+We can observe this intuitively by Fig.~\ref{fig:cluster_illustration}.
 Our observation from Fig.~\ref{fig:initial_simulation_first_distribution} thus becomes Theorem.~\ref{thm:cluster_property}, which states elements from the same equivalence class take the same weight in the state vector of quantum dueling.
 We leave its proof in Appendix.~\ref{app:cluster}. \begin{theorem} Let $k_1,k_2,l_1,l_2 \in S$ satisfying $k_1 {\sim} k_2$ and $l_1 {\sim} l_2$.
 At any stage after initialization, $\langle k_1l_1| \psi \rangle = \langle k_2l_2 | \psi \rangle$. \end{theorem}